tarwn/lessthandot-hugo/blogs/content/posts/2009-06-24-using-postsharp-and-log4net-to-set-up-co.md

 }
 ```

 Ok so now we know how we are going to do the logging.
 Now, time to go through and add calls to this logging code throughout our application right?
 Not exactly.
 Lets take a look how post sharp comes in.
-We'll want to extend the class “OnMethodBoundaryAspect” found in PostSharp.Laos.
+We'll want to extend the class "OnMethodBoundaryAspect" found in PostSharp.Laos.
 Use of this class will allow us to weave code into our application at compile time that will execute at various points during method execution (if the class has been tagged with the attribute we are about to create).
 For this exercise we are concerned with overriding the OnEntry, OnExit, and OnException methods.
 Their purposes ought to be pretty straight forward.
-I also added a method to take the method's parameter values and build it into a string like “\[param1 = A\]\[param2 = B\]”.
+I also added a method to take the method's parameter values and build it into a string like "\[param1 = A\]\[param2 = B\]".
 The code for this looks like so:

 ```csharp
 using System;